Pastels

 What are Pan Pastels?

-They are genuine artist's quality pastels uniquely packed in a pan format but are not in pure powder pigment form.
-They were developed so artists can easily lift, apply, control, blend or mix the colors.
-These colors are professional quality and highly pigmented.
-Each has excellent lightfastness.
-They are also fully erasable and compatible with traditional pastel sticks, pastel surfaces, conventional fixatives, and other artists' colors.
+PanPastels® are genuine artists' quality pastels uniquely packed in a pan format but not in pure powder pigment form.
+They were developed so artists could easily lift, apply, control, blend, or mix the colors.

 What Are Oil Pastels?